Amsterdam/signals/docs/topics/sia-authorization.md

 ## Backend Application Layers

 SIA, the Django project, is divided into several Django apps with specific responsibilities.
-The description of the datamodel in terms of Django models is implemented in the `signals.apps.signals` Django app.
+The description of the data model in terms of Django models is implemented in the `signals.apps.signals` Django app.
 This application has the responsibility of keeping the data consistent, and allows atomic updates to several tables associated with `Signal` instances at once.
 We consider this the